 My first friend of my teenage years came from Hope Chapel, when I was about 17.
 Pastor Reb Bradley, with the support of the homeschooling families of HC, would not allow a youth group in the church.
 Finally, I was not so odd!
 It was easier to strike up a conversation with someone, knowing they might be just as desperate and nervous as me.
 It was easier to not feel judged when the other person's clothes were just as odd as my own.
 I could more easily feel successful at conversation because it was not full of cultural references that I had no idea about.
 I became a little more confident socially, strengthened my atrophied conversational muscles, and got a little more hopeful about life.
-I was even able to add a second friend by the time I was 19, someone who lived closer to me that I could see more than just at church.
+I was even able to add a second church friend by the time I was 19, someone who lived closer to me that I could see more than just at church.

 Now I'm 30 years old, with four years of college and eight years of work between me and my teen self, yet I still feel the effects of the isolation I experienced growing up.